jkunimune/elastik/readme.md

 This means that, while most of them have vertices that go counterclockwise, some of them have vertices that go clockwise, and for these ones the section covers everything *outside* of the polygon.
-In other words, if you imagine travelling along the boundary polygon's edge, the region included in the section is always on the left, and the region excluded from the region is always on the right.
+In other words, if you imagine travelling along the boundary polygon's edge, the region included in the section is always on the left, and the region excluded from the section is always on the right.

 ## Using the code